 What is a "BMR Payment" and how is it different from PMI?

-In a traditional mortgage with less than 20% down, you pay PMI—a non-refundable fee that only protects the lender.
+In a traditional mortgage with less than 20% down, you pay PMI, a non-refundable fee that only protects the lender.
 With a Bitcoin Mortgage, you make a monthly BMR payment based on your credit score.
-Unlike PMI, your BMR payments actually buy Bitcoin.
-For high credit scores (760+), these rates can be as low as $10/month per $100K borrowed.
+Unlike PMI, your BMR payments actually buy Bitcoin and benefit you the borrower by building a secondary equity engine.
+For high credit scores (780+), these rates can be as low as $10/month per $100K borrowed.
 You are essentially "stacking sats" every month within your own reserve to accelerate your debt-free timeline.

 How do Loyalty Levels affect BMR?